Ne Win: Burmese Way to Socialism (1962–1988)

 Ne Win oversaw a number of reforms after taking power.
 The administration instituted a system including elements of nationalism, Marxism, and Buddhism, though Ne Win lacked interest in either ideology or religion – terming this the Burmese Way to Socialism.
 He founded the Burma Socialist Programme Party (BSPP), which in 1964 was formally declared to be the only legal party.

 Following the 1962 coup, Ne Win's government began implementing policies highlighting the centrality of Burmese language, Burmese culture, and Burmese Buddhism to the unity of the country.
-Such policies focused on the school curriuculum, military recruitment, and the advancement of Burmese-centric popular culture.
+Such policies focused on the school curriculum, military recruitment, and the advancement of Burmese-centric popular culture.
 Ethnic schools and hospitals were nationalized, and new staff assigned from Rangoon.
 When ethnic minority areas did not comply, the communities were attacked by the military.
 Collectively these policies later became known as General Ne Win's "Burmanization" policies.

 A system of state hospitals and institutions was established in Burma; medical care was free.
 Private hospitals were brought under public ownership.
 A new system of public education was introduced.
 A campaign to liquidate illiteracy was carried out starting in 1965.
 Between 1962 and 1965 important laws against landlords and usury were adopted.
 They aimed at protecting peasants' rights to land and property and to renting the land.
 These measures included the law abolishing rents on land.

 On 2 March 1974, he disbanded the Revolutionary Council and proclaimed the Socialist Republic of the Union of Burma.
 He was elected president of Myanmar and shortly afterward appointed Brigadier General Sein Win as Prime Minister.
 On 9 November 1981, Ne Win resigned as president and was succeeded in that post by General San Yu.
 However, Ne Win remained leader of the party and thus remained the ultimate political authority in the land until his resignation in 1988.